cryptosguru/php_javascript/readme.md

 ## Credits ##
  - Test cases from <a href="https://github.com/php/php-src/">php-src</a> -  The PHP License, version 3.01
  - Grammar parser adapted from <a href="https://github.com/nikic/PHP-Parser">PHP-Parser</a> - by Nikita Popov

-## Questions & Comments ##

-If you encounter a bug, please feel free to post it on GitHub.
-For questions or comments, you can contact me at Twitter <a href="https://twitter.com/niklasvh">@niklasvh</a> or <a href="https://plus.google.com/115030581977322198102/posts">Google Plus</a>